General Glove Use

 Are gloves that have “hypoallergenic” claim safe for everyone?

-What can you do to help relieve or treat Irritant Contact Dermatitis or Type IV – Chemical Hypersensitivity?
+What can you do to help relieve or treat Irritant Contact Dermatitis or Type IV hypersensitivity?

-• Consult with your physician, an occupational health professional or a dermatologist.
+- Consult a physician, occupational health professional or dermatologist

-• Wear larger size gloves to allow for air circulation.
+- Wear a larger size for air circulation

 Glove Powder & Latex Protein